White Sox slugger Eloy Jiménez wants to stay in left - WHIZ News

 By the time Jiménez regained his footing, Yelich was flying around second base and he beat the throw home for his first career inside-the-park homer — helping propel the Brewers to a four-run inning and an 8-3 victory.

-“When it came off the bat, I thought that ball was going to the warning track,” Jiménez said Friday on a video conference call.
+“When it came off the bat, I thought that ball was going to the warning track,” Jiménez said before Friday’s win over the Indians.
 “It kind of stopped and go down to the right part of the field and I tried to make the adjustment but it just didn’t happen.”

 Jiménez’s ability to play an even average left field is a major part of the plans for the White Sox, both this year and moving forward.
 Edwin Encarnación signed a $12 million, one-year deal in January, and the team also wants to use the DH spot for Yasmani Grandal when he isn’t behind the plate.
 Top prospect Andrew Vaughn is on the way, likely meaning more DH days for 33-year-old first baseman José Abreu as soon as next season.